Labs64/netlicensing.io/_posts/2014-08-31-think-outside-the-box-and-your-wallet.md

 A recent news story about the sale of one digital technology giant to another only came around because the creator of the former had been turned down for a job at the latter so he went away and developed the idea himself.

-In some of our recent <a title="Is there an application ‘crash’ looming?" href="/blog/2014/05/is-there-an-application-crash-looming/" target="_blank" rel="nofollow">articles</a> we have been looking at the changing face of technology in the 21st Century and how application development is having to react radically to an ever-evolving user environment.
+In some of our recent [articles](/blog/2014/05/19/is-there-an-application-crash-looming/) we have been looking at the changing face of technology in the 21st Century and how application development is having to react radically to an ever-evolving user environment.

 Traditional methods of technological develop; from conception of an idea, through to the patenting, sourcing funding, development, testing and finally the launch is no longer viable in a world which is dominated largely by instant reactions to new technology and an instantaneous decision is made by users on-mass about its usability and relevance to them.

 As developers and innovators then, it is important to think outside the box.
-If you are reading this on a computer then you have in front of you the technology required to create the ‘next big app’ all you need to provide, is the <a title="GET YOUR MOVE ON!" href="http://io.labs64.com/maps-munich-sportive/" target="_blank">idea</a>!
+If you are reading this on a computer then you have in front of you the technology required to create the ‘next big app’ all you need to provide, is the [idea](http://io.labs64.com/maps-munich-sportive/){:target="_blank"}!

+{% include credit-tracker.html image='/img/blog/Fotolia_62179842_Se.jpg' %}